-This is a full application for the erection of a 7.99MWp solar farm over a 19.54 ha site which is currently used as agricultural land.
-The site slopes gently down from the north and borders the M42 on the southern boundary.
-Agricultural land adjoins the site on all other boundaries along with commercial development at Walnut Yard to the east of the application site.
-Langley Priory, Grade II listed building and grounds is situated to the north of the application site.
+This is a full application for the erection of a 2.8MW solar farm over a 5ha site which is currently used as agricultural land.
+The site slopes down from east to west and borders the A42 on the eastern boundary.
+A small parcel of agricultural land adjoins the site to the south and Lount Meadow woodland is situated to the north of the site.
+Nottingham Road borders the western boundary of the site.
+The land is rough pasture ground

-The solar farm would be comprised of some 27,600 photovoltaic solar panels fixed on poles, and at an angle between 18 and 30 degrees.
-This angled positioning would form a minimum height of some 0.9m from the ground level to the base of the panels, and a maximum height of 3m at the top of the panel.
+The solar farm would be comprised of photovoltaic solar panels fixed on poles, and at an angle between 18 and 30 degrees.
+This angled positioning would form a minimum height of some 0.9m from the ground level to the base of the panels, and a maximum height of 2.5m at the top of the panel.

-The application information submits that that the site would be split into five parcels which reflect the existing fields which are separated by trees, hedgerows and other vegetation.
 Modules would be fixed to arrays that would be arranged in a linear form across the site in rows.
 The arrays would be laid out west-east to allow the modules to face south and be angled towards the sun between 18 and 30 degrees to optimise photovoltaic capture whilst taking into account changes in land levels.
-There would be 4m spaces between rows to ensure that when viewed from above, the green spaces between would be more evident than the maximum 3m width of the conjoined solar panels set on the posts.